Polarishq/fluentd/README.md

 **Use the Splunk Nova Fluentd plugin with Kubernetes (K8s) and Docker**

-The Fluentd data pipeline is runs a K8s daemonset that ingests system and application events, logs, and metrics across containers and send these data to Splunk Nova.
+The Fluentd data pipeline runs a K8s daemonset that ingests system and application events, logs, and metrics across containers and send these data to Splunk Nova.
 The orchestrated daemonset runs as a a docker image container.

 ## Use the Fluentd plugin with Splunk Nova